-In order to get climate neutral by 2050 at the latest, as the EU’s climate law requires, and fight the climate crisis, we must decarbonise EU industry, and especially energy intensive sectors.
+In order to get climate neutral by 2050 at the latest, as the EU’s climate law requires, we must decarbonise EU industry, and especially energy intensive sectors.

 What is the EU doing?

-The EU is revising its ‘Industrial Strategy’, which aims to guide and strengthen the EU economy.
+The European Commission is preparing an updated ‘Industrial Strategy’, which aims to guide and strengthen the economy.
 This is an opportunity to put climate action front and centre, so all sectors help achieve carbon neutrality.

 What is WWF doing?

-WWF is advocating for the Strategy to be a comprehensive plan
+WWF wants the Industrial Strategy to be a comprehensive plan

 which links competitiveness and climate neutrality.
-It must encourage investment to rapidly shift to zero-carbon technologies and create new markets for low and zero carbon products to reach climate neutrality on time.
+It must encourage investment to rapidly shift to zero-carbon technologies and create new markets for them, to reach climate neutrality on time.

 The Strategy must:

-More on WWF and Carbon Market Watch's ten asks for a new European Industrial Strategy
+More on WWF and Carbon Market Watch's ten priorities

-- Be designed in line with the climate neutrality target, and implement an Independent Observatory to set clear targets and continually monitor EU Energy Intensive Industries’ (EIIs) progresses towards decarbonisation
+- Be designed in line with the climate neutrality target, and implement an Independent Observatory to set targets and monitor EU Energy Intensive Industries’ (EIIs) progress towards decarbonisation

-- Support strong EU and national innovation policies to enable the commercialisation of zero-carbon technologies as soon as possible
+- Support strong EU and national innovation policies to enable the commercialisation of zero-carbon technologies ASAP

 - Create lead markets for zero-carbon technologies, by improving e.g. public procurement rules